-Once admitted, honors students are required to take part in a team-building orientation, take nine credit hours of honors courses, and take the honors section of I-Core in the fall semester of the junior year.
-Honors I-Core includes an integrating exercise and is taught by tenured faculty.
+Once admitted, honors students are required to participate in a team-building orientation, complete at least nine credit hours of honors courses, and take the honors version of I-Core in the fall semester of the junior year.
+Honors I-Core includes an integrating exercise and is usually taught by tenured faculty.

 As seniors, honors students must complete a capstone.
 There are three options.
-Two options allow students to receive three credits: a supervised independent research project (BUS-X 496), or a senior-level leadership seminar (BUS-Z 494).
+Two options allow students to receive three credits: a supervised independent research project (BUS-X 496), or a seniorlevel leadership seminar (BUS-Z 494).
 Choices for independent research include a traditional research paper, a business plan, or an industry analysis.
 The research is supervised by a faculty member of the Kelley School.
 Topics taught in Z494 are chosen each semester by faculty and might include leadership, globalization, negotiation, and professionalism.
 The third way to fulfill the capstone is to serve as a member of the Honors Leadership Team that mentors younger students and helps coordinate events for the Honors Program.
-Students accepted into the 3/2 MBA in Accounting Program or participating on the Honors Leadership Team are exempt from the capstone requirement.
+Students accepted into the 3/2 MBA in Accounting Program are exempt from the capstone requirement.